Smoking and Vaping Medical Marijuana: Is it Safe?

-Maryland products are tracked from seed to sale and are supposed to meet state guidelines, but it doesn’t hurt to check what’s in a vape oil.
+Maryland products are tracked from seed to sale and are supposed to meet state guidelines.
+Missouri products should have a similar tracking system.
+It doesn’t hurt to check what’s in a vape oil, though.
 Ideally, the solvent used would be quality cannabis terpenes and/or vegetable glycerin.
-For most people, the benefits of vaping cannabis far outweigh the small risks of using other solvents, but it’s good to be informed.
+For most people, the benefits of vaping cannabis far outweigh the small risks of using other solvents.
+But it’s good to be informed!

 If vaporizing becomes a patient’s preferred method of cannabis administration, they might want to consider investing in a high quality reusable vaporizer.
 Make sure to do research and purchase one with proper temperature controls and quality materials.